bcgov/how-to-workshops/labs/netpol-quickstart/README.md

 ### Egress Rules

 With the quick start KNP in place pods will be able to connect to other pods within their namespace, in other namespaces, or to external systems (outside of the cluster).
-This is because egress rules are not available to tenants (project teams) just yet.
-This type of policy is available in OCP v4.6 but there isn't a migration path to them until OCP v4.8 which is expected in June of this year (2021).

-Without egress policy, pods that need to communicate **between namespaces** only require ingress rules on the destination pod to permit the inbound communication.
-This is fine is most circumstances because you will have a *deny-by-default* rule guarding all your namespaces.

-High security projects that require egress rules to isolated a namespace should reach out to Platform Services; these policies can be implemented, as needed, by a cluster administrator.
+Projects that require cross-namespace communication should reach out to the Platform Services Teams in Rocketchat ; these policies can be implemented, as needed, by a cluster administrator.

-### Roll Out
+### Default Zero-Trust KNP

-As platform tenants implement network policy they are "rolling out" KNP; there is nothing Platform Services needs to do.
+As product teams implement network policy they are "rolling out" KNP; there is nothing Platform Services needs to do.
 Everything is in place and working as expected.

-One KNP is installed in every namespaces provisioned by the registry and it cannot be removed; if you remove it a smart robot will just re-create it a few moments later.
+One KNP  is installed by default in every namespaces provisioned by the Platform Project Registry and it cannot be removed; if you remove it a smart robot will just re-create it a few moments later.
+This "deny-all" KNP enforces the Zero Trust model within the namespace and blocks all communications from and within the namespace.

 ```console
 ➜  how-to-workshops git:(master) ✗ oc get netpol